ariannamethod/Arianna/README.md

 Arianna purposely waits a little before answering.
 The delay range depends on the chat type and is configurable via the environment variables listed above.
-In group chats, short statements or messages without a question mark are ignored about half of the time (controlled by `SKIP_SHORT_PROB`).
-When skipped, the bot replies with "Уточните вопрос."
+In group chats, short statements or messages without a question mark can be skipped if `SKIP_SHORT_PROB` is set above 0.
+When skipping is enabled, the bot replies with "Уточните вопрос."
 Private chats process them by default.
 Occasionally she will send a brief follow‑up message referencing the earlier conversation.

 ### Why the bot might not respond

 The bot intentionally filters some messages:

 - In group chats she replies only when mentioned or when you answer one of her messages.
-- Very short texts or those without a question mark are skipped with probability controlled by `SKIP_SHORT_PROB` (default `0.5` in groups, `0` in private chats).
+- Very short texts or those without a question mark can be skipped with probability controlled by `SKIP_SHORT_PROB` (disabled by default).
 When this happens, the bot replies with "Уточните вопрос."
-Set `SKIP_SHORT_PROB=0` to disable this in groups as well.
+Set `SKIP_SHORT_PROB` to a value greater than 0 (for example `0.5`) to enable this in groups; private chats always use 0.
 - Voice messages that cannot be transcribed are ignored.

 ## Deployment